docknetwork/api-docs/source/index.html.md

 Keep in mind that your API keys have a lot of advantages, so keep them safe!
 Do not post your private API keys on GitHub, in client-side code, or anywhere else that is publicly available.
 </aside>

+## Endpoints
+The Dock API provides two endpoints based on which mode was selected when creating your API key.
+By default API keys are created for production.
+You can switch to **test mode** in the [API console](https://console.api.dock.io/) by clicking the "test mode" toggle in the top right next to your avatar icon.
+Once in **test mode** you will see only testnet transactions, API keys, webhooks etc. You can then create an API key from the API management screen to use with either endpoint.
+It should be noted that in **test mode** your used transaction count **will not increase or hit monthly limits** allowing for sandboxing on our testnet blockchain.

+For production mode, use the endpoint: https://api.dock.io For test mode, use the endpoint: https://api-testnet.dock.io

+PLEASE NOTE: Any transaction you perform in **test mode** cannot be used for **production**.
+This means that, for example, any DID created in **test mode** will not work for issuing or verification in **production**.

 ## Authentication
-The Dock API uses API keys to authenticate requests, you can obtain an API Key by signing into https://console.api.dock.io.
+The Dock API uses API keys to authenticate requests.
+You can obtain an API Key by signing into https://console.api.dock.io.
 For requests, the API Key has to be included in the header, and the website will use a password-free way through email links.

 * API Key (accessToken)
     - Parameter Name: **DOCK-API-TOKEN**, in: header.